 5 Med-Free Ways to Help Manage Your Child’s Anxiety

 As a parent, there’s nothing worse than seeing your child hurting.
-Falling and scraping a knee is one thing.
-But when kids have an anxiety disorder, seemingly simple tasks can turn into an emotional and mental chore, leaving you feeling helpless.
+Falling and scraping a knee is one thing, but when kids have an anxiety disorder, seemingly simple tasks can turn into an emotional and mental chore.
 While therapy and medication can be effective, there are some alternative treatments for anxiety in children.

 Grounding is a term used to describe the process of bringing yourself back into the physical body, rather than letting thoughts run out of control.
 One grounding technique is called the 5-4-3-2-1 exercise and it’s used frequently by people with anxiety.

 It could mean something seemingly small to you, like raising a hand in class.
-Acknowledgement can mean something different for each child – maybe your little one likes cheers and claps, or maybe they prefer a gold star on the fridge – either way, acknowledgement will help build confidence.
+Acknowledgement can mean something different for each child.
+Maybe your little one likes cheers and claps, or maybe they prefer a gold star on the fridge.
+Either way, acknowledgement will help build confidence.

-Hobbies No one likes to feel like they’re bad at something, and having your child involved in hobbies they don’t like could create feelings of inadequacy.
+Having your child involved in hobbies they don’t like could create feelings of inadequacy.
 For example, enrolling your child in soccer could be a major source of anxiety if they excel at dance.

 Remember, it’s okay to let your child experience some anxiety.
 Facing uncomfortable situations is a part of life.
 In fact, some level of anxiety can be healthy.
 Giving your child the tools to take on those situations will only give them more confidence now, and later in life.

-Expectations Similar to embracing anxiety, it’s also important to not coddle an anxious child.
+Similar to embracing anxiety, it’s also important to not coddle an anxious child.
 It might be tempting to avoid an anxiety attack by simply avoiding triggers, but some are necessary.
 Some children may not want to go to a birthday party or talk to a grown-up, but these situations help kids develop and mature.

 You can find ways to work with your anxious child to tackle these uncomfortable environments.
 As an example, you could offer to stay at a birthday party until your child feels comfortable on their own.
-If your child is anxious about talking to adults, you could try rehearsing some things to say before having to approach the adult.
+If your child is anxious about talking to adults, you could try rehearsing what to say before having to approach the adult.
 This helps set expectations and reduce some of the unknowns that could be the source of anxiety.